 Sanitation and antibiotics have saved the lives of many, but are they also the culprits behind some modern diseases?
 Martin Blaser argues that we might have gone overboard in killing our microbes, and that may be causing some of today’s epidemics.
-Blaser discusses the side-effects of microbes and antibiotics with Maria Armoudin.
+Blaser discusses the side-effects of microbes and antibiotics with Maria Armoudian.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.

 Disclaimer: The ideas expressed in this podcast reflect the views of the guest and not necessarily the views of The Big Q.